jasonlewis/basset/README.md

 3. Open the **bundles/basset/config/basset.php** config file and make changes where you see fit.
 4. Begin using Basset!

+## Upgrading

+**Before upgrading!** Remember to backup your `bundles/basset/routes.php` file as it may be overwritten during upgrade.

+You can upgrade via the Artisan CLI: `php artisan bundle:upgrade basset`

 ## Congfiguration
 The configuration file is commented quite well.
 I'd just like to point out a few things here.